Panorama of 16-26 Clarendon Road. (photo ©Thomas Erskine 2006)

 13-15 Clarendon Road, completed in 1840 and designed by Thomas Allason.
 Grade II listed. © Thomas Erskine 2006

 No 21 has a cornice above the ground floor window, matching that on the porch, and also decoration around the first floor windows, neither of which is repeated on the other houses of the terrace.
-It is not clear whether the others have lost these features or whether an enthusiastic owner of No. 21 added the detail on that house.
+It is not clear whether the others have lost these features, but it is more likely that an enthusiastic owner added the detail on that house, as other houses built around this time tend to have undecorated windows.

 17, 19 and 21 Clarendon Road, completed in 1845 and Grade II listed.
 The unusual bow-fronted houses at Nos.
 31-39 (odds) can be seen beyond. ©Thomas Erskine 2006